US envoy Witkoff says Ukraine talks with Russia ‘productive’

 The talks come just a day before a second round of US-mediated talks between Russia and Ukraine in Abu Dhabi.

-United States special envoy Steve Witkoff has said he held “productive and constructive meetings” with Russian special envoy Kirill Dmitriev in Florida, as President Donald Trump’s administration presses to end to Russia’s nearly four-year war in Ukraine.
+United States special envoy Steve Witkoff has said he held “productive and constructive meetings” with Russian special envoy Kirill Dmitriev in Florida, as President Donald Trump’s administration presses to end Russia’s nearly four-year war in Ukraine.

 “We are encouraged by this meeting that Russia is working toward securing peace in Ukraine,” wrote Witkoff in a post on X following Saturday’s talks.